MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 }
 ```

-Our evaluators will understand that the first turn of the conversation provides valid `query` from `user`, `context` from `assistant`,  and `response` from `assistant` for a single-turn evaluation in the query-response format, and that in the second turn, even if `context` is `null` or a missing key, it will be interpreted as an empty string.
+Our evaluators will understand that the first turn of the conversation provides valid `query` from `user`, `context` from `assistant`,  and `response` from `assistant` in the query-response format.
 Conversations are then evaluated per turn and results are aggregated over all turns for a conversation score.

+> [!NOTE]
+> Note that in the second turn, even if `context` is `null` or a missing key, it will be interpreted as an empty string instead of erroring out, which might lead to misleading results.
+We strongly recommend that you validate your evaluation data to comply with the data requirements.

 ### Performance and quality evaluators

-When using AI-assisted performance and quality metrics, you must specify a GPT model for the calculation process.
+When using AI-assisted performance and quality metrics,

 #### Set up

+1. For AI-assisted performance and quality evaluators, you must specify a GPT model to act as a judge to score the evaluation data.
 Choose a deployment with either GPT-3.5, GPT-4, GPT-4o or GPT-4-mini model for your calculations and set it as your `model_config`.
 We support both Azure OpenAI or OpenAI model configuration schema.
 We recommend using GPT models that do not have the `(preview)` suffix for the best performance and parseable responses with our evaluators.

+Make sure the you have at least `Cognitive Services OpenAI User` role for the Azure OpenAI resource to make inference calls with API key.
+For more permissions, learn more about [permissioning for Azure OpenAI resource](../../../ai-services/openai/how-to/role-based-access-control.md#summary).

+2. For `GroundednessProEvaluator`, instead of a GPT deployment in `model_config`, you must provide your `azure_ai_project` information.
+This accesses the evaluation service of your Azure AI project.

 #### Performance and quality evaluator usage